 Certain that an audience contributed as much to an evening with Ruth Draper as she did, she always preferred that her work be experienced as live performance.
 She took cues from an audience's response, and each time she did a particular piece, it differed slightly from the time before; definitive versions of her monologues did not exist.
 The published version of 35 of her sketches, for example—which Doubleday released in 1960 as The Art of Ruth Draper—contains lines and even entire incidents that do not appear in the recorded versions, as do earlier written versions.

-But in the years following World War II, as Draper entered her 60s, she became more interested in following up on offers to preserve her monologues.
+But in the years following World War II, as Draper entered her 60s, she became more interested in following up on earlier offers to preserve her monologues.
 Alexander Korda made a screen test of her, a copy of which still exists, though the sound has been lost.
 Films of Draper made around the same time by British director Hugh Beaumont have disappeared.
 In the 1950s, she made three U.S. television appearances.
 No copy exists of her 1954 appearance on The Ed Sullivan Show, but a kinescope of her 1956 performance of "A Children's Party in Philadelphia" on Omnibus, the acclaimed magazine program of television's early age, is housed at the Library of Congress.
 And a copy of Draper’s performance of “The Scottish Immigrant” on The A.N.T.A.
 Album of 1955, a fundraising special that was broadcast live to movie theaters around the country, is preserved in the UCLA Film and Television Archive.

 Draper had conversations with Decca in England in 1950, but the company ultimately decided not to go ahead with recording audio of Draper's sketches.
 Not long after that, she began working with His Master's Voice, the British wing of the Victor company, which for years had tried to entice her into the studio.